A note on the category of c-spaces: Preliminaries

 \section{Preliminaries}

-We refer to~\cite{Gierz03,JungA94,Goubault13} for the standard definitions and notations of order theory, topology and domain theory.
-A partial ordered set $D$ is called a dcpo if every directed subset of $D$ has a supremum in $D$.
+We refer to~\cite{Gierz03,JungA94,Goubault13} for the standard definitions and notations in order theory, topology and domain theory.
+A partially ordered set $D$ is called a dcpo if every directed subset of $D$ has a supremum in $D$.
 A upper set $U$ is called a Scott open set if for any directed set $A\subseteq D$, $\bigvee A\in U$ implies $A$ intersects $U$.

 For a topological space $X$, we use $\mathcal O(X)$ to denote the lattice of open subsets of~$X$.
 We require that all topological spaces are $T_{0}$ in this note.
 Let $X$ be a $T_{0}$ space, the specializing order $\leq$ is defined as follows $\colon$ $x\leq y$ if $x$ belongs to the closure of point $y$.
 A topological space is a \emph{c-space} if for any $x\in X$ and any open neighbourhood $U$ of $x$, there is a point $y\in U$ such that $x\in \text{int}\,({\uparrow}y)$.
 A space $X$ is locally finitary compact if for any $x\in X$ and its open neighborhood $U$, there is a finite subset $F$ of $U$ such that $x\in \text{int}\,({\uparrow}F)$.